By clicking submit, I consent to my personal data being collected, stored, and processed by Think Pacific in accordance with our Privacy Policy.

 Through this journey you will:

-- Explore ‘Wellbeing’ โ Experience Balinese approaches to mental health in practice through daily rituals, community life, and cultural connection.
+- Explore ‘Wellbeing’ โ Experience Balinese perspectives, daily rituals, community life, and cultural connection.

 - Build Key Skills โ Develop resilience, empathy, adaptability, and cultural intelligence.

-- Think Globally โ Gain non-Western perspectives on psychology, wellbeing, and mental health.
+- Think Globally โ Gain non-Western perspectives of wellbeing, and mental health.

 - Learn by Doing โ Connect theory to practice through workshops, community activities, and cultural exchange.

-- Embrace Adventure โ Challenge yourself with nature-based activities like jungle camps, hikes and snorkeling.
+- Embrace Adventure โ Challenge yourself with nature-based activities like jungle camps and nature hikes.

-- Grow Personally โ Reflect deeply through mindfulness, journaling, and group sharing to return with new insight and purpose.
+- Grow Personally โ Reflect and return with new insight and purpose.

-The end result is a unique collection of memories, stories and experiences, shared with a new group of life-long friends.
+Create unique memories, stories and experiences, shared with a new group of friends.

 Guided by our Think GLOBAL Learning Framework, youโll gain insight, broaden your perspective, and build meaningful connections through immersive activities, workshops, and cultural excursions.

-Here is the unique six-step framework that forms the basis for your learning in Bali
+Here is the six-step framework that forms the basis for your learning in Bali

-- Gather โ Join a team of up to 20 others.
-Arrive open-minded and curious
+- Gather โ Join a team and arrive open-minded and curious

 - Learnย โ Immerse yourself in daily life and shared experiences.

-- Observeย โ Look beyond the surface to see new perspectives and approches
+- Observe โ Look beyond the surface to see new perspectives and approaches

 - Buildย โ Connect with people and cultures in meaningful ways.